Kentucky State Capitol: Current 1910 building

+2022-2029 Renovation

+Beginning in 2022, the capitol building's largest ever renovation project began.
+The project aims to address decades of deferred maintenance and modernize the capitol's structure and systems including the revitalization of public spaces, replacement of the terra cotta roof tiles, installation of modern waterproofing, removal of outdates electrical systems, addition of increased accessibility options, and the installation of new heating and cooling systems.

+The building was closed to the public on August 20, 2025.
+The offices of the governor, lieutenant governor, attorney general, and secretary of state as well as the Kentucky Supreme Court and state law library were moved to temporary locations elsewhere in Frankfort.
+The 2025 Kentucky General Assembly was the last legislative session held in the structure prior to its closure, and is not estimated to hold another until January 2029.
+Until then, both chambers of the legislature will meet in a temporary structure constructed in the parking lot of the Capitol Annex building.

+The total cost of the project is estimated to be at or above $300 million by the time of its completion.

 Layout

 The main part of the Capitol has three floors.
 The first floor contains the offices of the governor (and his or her staff), lieutenant governor, secretary of state, and attorney general.
 It also features a rotunda with statues of famous Kentuckians and other exhibits, including Kentucky Women Remembered.

 The rotunda contains four statues of notable historical figures from Kentucky.
 In the center of the rotunda stands a bronze statue of President Abraham Lincoln.
-Three more statues line the walls of the rotunda: bronze statues of Henry Clay, Vice President Alben Barkley, and Dr. Ephraim McDowell.
+Three more statues line the walls of the rotunda: bronze statues of Henry Clay, Vice President Alben Barkley, and Ephraim McDowell.

 The second floor contains the courtroom of the state Supreme Court, as well as the chambers of the justices.
 The state law library is nearby.
 The State Reception Room is also located on the second floor.

 The chambers of the House of Representatives and Senate face each other on opposite ends of the third floor.
 Some high-level legislative offices (such as for the Speaker of the House and the President of the Senate) are also located there.

 The Capitol also has a partial fourth floor which houses the galleries of the House and Senate, as well as a few offices for legislative committee staffers.

-In addition, there is a partially buried basement level with mostly offices for clerks and maintenance personnel.
-However, it also contains a small gift shop and lunch counter as well as a tunnel to the neighboring Capitol Annex building.
+In addition, there is a partially buried basement level with offices for clerks and maintenance personnel as well as a tunnel adjoining the structure with the neighboring Capitol Annex building.
 The Annex houses General Assembly committee rooms, General Assembly members offices and a cafeteria.